hth313/OS4/doc/idioms.rst

                  ...
                  gosub callBackAdr2

-What is different is the actual call back helper, here it is named differently to distinguish it from the previous, as we may want to have both variant around.
+What is different is the actual call back helper.
+Here it is named differently to distinguish it from the previous, as we may want to have both variants around.

 .. code-block:: ca65